-Children have the right to participate in all decisions affecting them, including policy and practice developments.
-Moreover, letting children participate in this processes helps to protect their rights.
-But how can we ensure that the participation of the children is effective, ethical and of good quality?
+Children have the right to participate in all decisions that affect them, including policy and practice developments.
+Furthermore, letting children participate in this processes helps to protect their rights.
+But how can we ensure that the participation of children is effective, ethical and valuable?

 Requirement 1: Transparent and Informative

-The NGO partners have met this requirement by constantly communicating with the children and informing them about the situation of working children and adolescents frequently.
-In order to make such information more accessible to the children a child friendly version of the report “Paul’s Diary” was produced, including cartoons to make it easier to understand even for younger children.
+The NGO partners have met this requirement by constantly communicating with children and informing them about the situation of working children and adolescents.
+In order to make such information more accessible to the children, a child friendly version of the report “Paul’s Diary” was produced, including cartoons to make it easier to understand even for younger children.

 Requirement 2: Voluntary

 Throughout the whole process it was always communicated to the children that their participation in the project was absolutely voluntary.
-Children were able to withdraw at any time and moreover were encouraged to only answer the questions they felt comfortable answering.
-For instance, In some countries NGO partners tried to schedule meetings in the evenings or on weekends to not interfere with school or working hours of the children to promote voluntary participation.
+Children were able to withdraw at any time and furthermore were encouraged to only answer questions they felt comfortable answering.
+For instance, in some countries NGO partners tried to schedule meetings in the evenings or on weekends to not interfere with school or working hours of the children to promote voluntary participation.